venpopov/zotero-markdown-translator/README.md

 # zotero-markdown-translator
 A simple Zotero translator that creates a Markdown Link when exporting

+## Fork info

+This fork update the URI scheme to one that is supported by both the desktop and iOS zotero application.
+The origianl fork uses a scheme that has been apparently replaced in 2014: https://forums.zotero.org/discussion/124371/the-uri-deeplink-you-get-from-desktop-app-is-not-the-same-that-works-on-ios#latest

 ## Demo
 ![](demo.gif)
 ## How to Install